danskernesdigitalebibliotek/dpl-platform/infrastructure/README.md

 # Provision the Azure resources
 task infra:provision

+# Create DNS record
+Create an A record in the administration area of your DNS provider.
+Take the terraform output: "ingress_ip" of the former command and create an entry like:
+"*.[DOMAN_NAME].[TLD]": "[ingress_ip]"

 # Provision the support software that the Platform relies on
 task support:provision
 ```